eddyekofo94/pyramidVue/README.md

 ### First clone
 `git clone https://github.com/eddyekofo94/pyramidVue.git`

-## First create a virtual environment, otherwise by default python instance available will be used.
+## First create a virtual environment, otherwise by default python instance available will be used (I recomend the former).

 `make venv`
     or